vdemichev/DiaNN/README.md

 ```
 Commands are processed in the order they are supplied, and with most commands this order can be arbitrary.

-On Linux, the semicolon ';' character is treated as a command separator, therefore, ';' as part of DIA-NN commands (e.g. --channels) needs to be replaced with '\;' on Linux for correct behaviour.
-Likewise, the exclamation mark '!' (e.g. in --cut) needs to be replaced with '\!'.
+On Linux, some symbols have special meaning in the terminal, therefore, e.g. ';' (e.g. as part of --channels) or the exclamation mark '!' (e.g. in --cut) need to be preceded by a backslash on Linux for correct behaviour.

 For convenience, as well as for handling experiments consisting of thousands of files, some of the options/commands can be stored in a config file.
 For this, create a text file with any extension, say, diann_config.cfg, type in any commands supported by DIA-NN in there, and then reference this file with --cfg diann_config.cfg (in the **Additional options** text box or in the command used to invoke the diann.exe command-line tool).